aleksrutins/yggdrasil/readme.md

 # Yggdrasil
 ## The Norse tree of life, connecting the nine worlds
-## or  a global, yarn-based, no-root package manager.
+## or  a global, npm-based, no-root package manager.
 ### Installation
 Install it using `npm i -g yggdrasil-pm`.
 Then, run `ygg init` or `yggdrasil init` to create the ~/node-executables folder and add it to your PATH and source your ~/.profile.